baby; massage; touch ;

 - We suggest olive oil or vegetable oil.
-If other people in the family have allergies it might be best to avoid peanut oil, especially if the baby has a rash.
+If other people in the family have allergies it might be best to avoid peanut oil or other oils made from nuts (eg almond oil), especially if the baby has a rash.
 Tip the oil into a warm bowl.

 Some people prefer not to fully undress their baby for a massage particularly if it is cool, and some babies prefer not to be fully undressed, however babies will still enjoy a massage of some of their body - perhaps just their feet, chest, arms and head.

 On the Raising Children Network there are topics which show ways of massaging a baby that babies enjoy.

 There are many recognised techniques and sequences used in baby massage.
 Here is one way to do baby massage that babies enjoy.